Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction

 Similar to the full quaternion algorithms, the pure ones have the same level and order of convergence.
 Note that with the assist of QPFE, the gradients vary on certain area, depending on the merit of algorithms themselves.
 But in general, the full quaternion algorithms and the pure ones admit the same level of performance.

 {\bf ii.
-Success rate}\, Next, we report the success rates of the QRAF, QRWF, QTAF, QWF and QIRWF algorithms under different sample size.
-Specifically, for a vector $\bx\in \mathbb{H}^{d}$ with $d= 100$, we conduct $100$ trials for each value of $n/d$, ranging from $3$ to $13$ in increments of $0.5$.
-Taking into account $5<n/d<8$ is critical, the step size was reduced to $0.2$ to provide clear insights in the corresponding figure.
+Success rate}\, {We next evaluate the success rates of QRAF and its variants, along with other benchmark algorithms, under varying $n/d$ rate.
+The \textbf{oversampling rate $n/d$} is a critical factor in phase retrieval, as lower values imply reduced computational cost, faster execution, and lower memory consumption.
+Therefore, achieving successful recovery at smaller $n/d$ is a key indicator of algorithmic efficiency. }

+{We conduct experiments on quaternion-valued signals $\bx \in \mathbb{H}^d$ with $d = 64$ and $d = 100$, respectively.
+For each configuration, we perform 100 trials over $n/d \in [[3, 13]]$ with increments of $0.5$.
+Noting that the interval $n/d \in (5,8)$ is particularly sensitive, we reduce the step size to $0.2$ within this range to capture more granular performance behavior.
 Each algorithm was run for 1500 iterations per trial.
-Similar as \cite{chen_phase_2023, wang_phase_2018}, a trial was deemed successful if it achieved $\text{dist}(\bx,\bz)<10^{-5}$ within the 1500 iterations.
-The parameters used for each algorithm are listed in the Table \ref{Table_parameters}, and the success rate regarding to $n/d$ is in Fig. \ref{Pic_success_rate_A} and Fig. \ref{Pic_success_rate_B}.
+Similar as in \cite{chen_phase_2023, wang_phase_2018}, a trial was deemed successful if it achieved $\text{dist}(\bx,\bz)<10^{-5}$ within the 1500 iterations.
+The hyperparameter settings for each algorithm are listed in Table~\ref{Table_parameters}, and the resulting success rates are reported in Fig. \ref{Pic_success_rate_A} and~\ref{Pic_success_rate_B}.